jonkelleyatrackspace/vagrant_ops_api_example/README.md

 pyjojo-ops-examples
 ===================

-Proof of concept on how to build a SaaS out of anything.
+Proof of concept on how to build an API out of any task that requires an operations team to maintain or operate.
-This includes a vagrant instance which you can run `vagrant up` with to launch the demo.
+It's to facilitate the dream of automating the manual dirty parts of my job and delegating those tasks an api-backedbrowser app to make devs, architects, and admins jobs easier.

 PRE-REQS